sarahbat/Tableau/Census data/readme.md

-Jupyter notebook to demonstrate methods for using the Census API to collect data
+Jupyter notebook to demonstrate methods for using Python and the Census API to collect data